mateusfavarin/c1/doc/issues.md

 ### Map

 - camera is incorrect
-- textures fail to load in some instances
+- textures fail to load when constantly exiting the game and starting a new one

 ### N. Sanity Beach